TMZ Goes MAGA: How Harvey Levin’s Gossip Empire Became Trump’s Best Friend

 “What happened a lot of the time in the second half of 2016 was everything went political and very pro-Trump… They would do stories about voter fraud which wasn’t a typical TMZ story,” the former staffer said.

-“The slant of the whole website and a by product the TMZ TV show it became very political very quickly and it wasn’t something anybody seemed happy with besides Harvey,” said a former TMZ journalist.
+“The slant of the whole website and its by-product, the TMZ TV show, became very political very quickly and it wasn’t something anybody seemed happy with besides Harvey,” said a former TMZ journalist.
 “It felt like it was a propaganda machine especially a month or two before the election.”

 Multiple former TMZ staffers said they became alarmed when the website and TMZ’s Fox TV show went from covering celebrities and scandal to covering Trump in a favorable manner.